numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The external API for ``CastingImpl`` will be limited initially to defining:

 * ``casting`` attribute, which can be one of the supported casting kinds.
   This is the safest cast possible.
-For example casting between two NumPy strings is of course "safe" in general, but may be "same kind" in a specific instance if the second string is shorter.
+For example, casting between two NumPy strings is of course "safe" in general, but may be "same kind" in a specific instance if the second string is shorter.
 If neither type is parametric the ``resolve_descriptors`` must use it.